cquinone/Nematic/README.md

 the volume fraction of the whole collection.
 The particles are treate as inifintely hard, so any overlaps are "undone" by translation and rotation, until a target final volume fraction is reached.

-The algorithm in the notebook is adapted from Henrik Schumacher's answer in https://mathematica.stackexchange.com/questions/159484/creating-random-configurations-of-spherocylinders-or-cylinders
+The algorithm in the notebook is adapted from Henrik Schumacher's answer in https://mathematica.stackexchange.com/questions/159484/creating-random-configurations-of-spherocylinders-or-cylinders.
+The important changes are in the choosing of rod vectors: random values are pulled from an estimated Gaussian at the given volume fraction, a la Odijk (https://doi.org/10.1021/ma00163a001).

 Process: